gavinlyonsrepo/RpiMotorLib/README.md

 Installation
 -----------------------------------------------

-The library was initially tested and built on a raspberry pi 3 model b, Raspbian jessie 8.0 and python 3.4.2.
-It was also tested for Python (3.5.3) and Raspbian stretch 9.
+The library was  tested and built on a raspberry pi 3 model b, It was also tested for Python (3.5.3) and Raspbian stretch 9.
-Also for Windows 10 users See issue number 2 at project Github URL.

 Rpimotorlib is in the PYPI [Link](https://pypi.org/project/rpimotorlib/) The Python Package Index (PyPI) is a repository of software for the Python programming language.